asvd/helios-merge/README.md

 module format.
 This tool can be used to prepare a library internally managed as several Helios Kernel modules to the release as a plain JavaScript file suitable for using without Helios Kernel, or to simply prepare a bundled module to be further minimized before the release.
-You can even bundle the whole application into a single-file JavaScript file.

 `helios-merge` is based upon the [Esprima](https://github.com/ariya/esprima) and